sbtrn-devil/crtk/docs/api.md

 - `yes`: _Boolean_ - true if checkpoint must cancel abandoned awaitables on early finish, default is `false`
 - return: the subject `'CheckpointInstance'`, use for chaining calls

-On early finish (in `.anyOf` mode or to error of an `Awaitable` in `.stopOnFirstError` mode), the remaining unfinished `Awaitable`-s are abandoned and normally are left to proceed to no effect on the checkpoint.
+On early finish (in `.anyOf` mode or to error of an `Awaitable` in `.stopOnFirstError` mode), the remaining unfinished `Awaitable`-s are abandoned and normally are left to proceed, though with no effect on the checkpoint.
 But just leaving them running may not be always desirable.
 You can enable "cancel abandoned" mode to force automatic cancel if early finish is encountered.

-An alternative to using `.cancelAbandoned` is to use manual `.cancel` on a finished checkpoint.
+Equivalent to using `.cancelAbandoned` is to use manual `.cancel` on a finished checkpoint.

 ```js
 function *digOrDie() {